pybricks/pybricks.github.io/learn/sensors/measuring-values.md

   alt: Recording movement
   width: 100%
   caption: >
-    Chart for Challenge #5.1.G: A recording of the ultrasonic sensor measurement as the robot makes several full rotations.
+    Graph for Challenge #5.1.G: A recording of the ultrasonic sensor measurement as the robot makes several full rotations.
 Based on this data, can you figure out where the robot is placed relative to the walls?
   labels: